-- Strategic Performance Objectives (SPOs) are those KPAs which are derived from IDP and are sector based objectives and strategies.
-Of the total 80% KPA weighting, the relative weighting for SPOs should not be less than 50%.
-The SPOs are developed to reflect the municipality's strategic priorities within the individual employee scorecard. - Functional Performance Objectives (FPOs) relate to the employee's functional areas, objectives and responsibilities.
+Strategic Performance Objectives (SPOs) are those KPAs which are derived from IDP and are sector based objectives and strategies.
+Of the total 80% KPA weighting, the relative weighting for SPOs should

+- Functional Performance Objectives (FPOs) relate to the employee's functional areas, objectives and responsibilities.
 These include good governance objectives.
 Of the total 80% KPA weighting, the relative weighting for FPOs should not exceed 30%. - The scorecard shall include Core Competency Requirements (CCRs).
 The Regulations propose a range of CCRs, which are categorized into managerial and occupational competencies.
 3 of the managerial competencies, [1] financial management, [2] people management & empowerment and [3] client orientation & customer focus, are compulsory, and the occupational competencies are optional 2 of the occupational competencies must be selected from a range of competence such as self-management, interpretation of and implementation within the legislative and national policy frameworks, Knowledge of local government, Knowledge of Performance Management and Reporting and Knowledge of global and South African specific political, social and economic contexts. - The Municipal Manager shall enter and conclude his/her performance agreement with the Executive Mayor. - All other section 56 employees shall conclude and sign their performance agreements with the Municipal Manager after consideration and inputs from the relevant Member of the Mayoral Committee. - All Section 56 employees' performance agreements shall be noted by the Performance Audit Committee before being approved by Council. - All non-section 56 employees shall conclude and sign their performance plans with their immediate managers. - Parties entering into a performance plan should ensure that key performance indicators are measurable and in line with Service Delivery Budget Implementation Plans (SDBIP) of the Department. - The individual performance plan shall be signed by 31 July each year.
 Departments will be responsible for the completion and submission of individual performance plans.
 Employees will submit their plans to the office manager relevant in turn who will submit the plans to the Performance Management Office;